Authenticating Trust with Confidence

 Continuous Vigilance

 Fraud Awareness and Anti Fraud education should be conducted annually and consistently applied throughout your organization.
-An essential element is the continuously monitoring of your business public information
+An essential element is the continuously monitoring of your business public information.
+Continuous monitoring is esential with Biz-Trac

 reporting fraud